gabrieltoliveira/DtScSpec_GetCleanData_CourseProject/Code_Book.md

 ***

 # Course Project Code Book
-This is the Code Book for the Coursera Data Science Specialization Getting and Cleaning Data Course Project.
+This is the Code Book for the Tidy Data set created during the Coursera Data Science Specialization Getting and Cleaning Data Course Project.

 ## Tidy Data set Code Book
 ### Initial variables: